choefele/AlexaSkillsKit/README.md

 Now you can test the skill in the Alexa Console using the utterance "test swift".
 This will call your local HTTP server allowing you to modify and debug your code with the Alexa service.

-You can use the same Swift server on a remote machine to as the backend for your custom skill.
+You can use the same Swift server on a remote machine as the backend for your custom skill.
 Please check [Amazon's additional requirements](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-web-service#requirements-for-your-web-service) for this type of deployment.

 ## Supported Features
 ### Request Envelope